Find Affordable College Courses

 Ithaca, NY

-Cornell University did quite well in this year’s ranking of the most popular places for economics students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.
+Cornell University ranked #6 on this year’s Most Popular Economics Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the small city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.

 Of the 19 students majoring in economics at Cornell, 37% are male and 63% are female.